 This is a copy of the form you will see in our online application system.
 If you wish, you can use this as a reference to prepare your submission offline, cutting and pasting your answers into the online form when you are ready.

 We encourage you to be concise and use plain language.
-To assist you, we have set word limits for each section.
-The proposal and budget request should be accurate, brief and clear, keeping in mind that members of the Community Investment Evaluation Panel will have varying degrees of familiarity with the work of your organization.
-Grants are available up to $100,000.
+We have set word limits for each section.
+The proposal and budget request should be accurate, brief and clear, keeping in mind that members of the CIRA Grants Evaluation Panel will have varying degrees of familiarity with the work of your organization.
+Grants of up to $100,000 are available.

 SECTION 1: Organization profile